5l1v3r1/pullit/README.md

 ### todo:

-- search for meta specific: for example if you're only using this for twitter specific apis, then allow the user to search repos "twitter" to narrow results
 - Rate limiting:
     - Check current token's rate limit
     - If it has expired, move on to the next token